Ban-Ō

 (バンオウ-盤王-, Ban-Ō) is a Japanese manga series written by Toshiya Watabiki and illustrated by Garaku Akinai.
 It was serialized on Shueisha's Shōnen Jump+ manga service from December 2022 to June 2024.

+Synopsis

+The series is centered around a vampire bored with immortality discovering shogi and becoming so engrossed with the sport that he becomes an expert with 300 years of experience.

 Media

 Manga

 Written by Toshiya Watabiki and illustrated by Garaku Akinai, Ban-Ō was serialized on Shueisha's Shōnen Jump+ manga service from December 16, 2022, to June 7, 2024.
-Its chapters were collected into eight tankōbon volumes from April 4, 2023 to July 4, 2024.
+Its chapters were collected into eight tankōbon volumes from April 4, 2023, to July 4, 2024.